Mouad-Sidqi/UnityWorkshop/README.md

           Add the script to Player by draging and droping it into the Inspector.

 ############################################################################################
+Let's make the player move :

+Double click on the script and

 Create 2 variables:

                         // Rigidbody2D is a Component that controls physics(like Velocity, Gravity, Mass, etc..)